nuzonnah/alx-system_engineering-devops/0x02-shell_redirections/README.md

-replace the characters "A" and "c" with "Z" and "e" respectively
+remove all letters "C" and "c" from input